Experts Analysis: Sorrento Therpt Cmn (SRNE)

-Sorrento Therpt Cmn (NASDAQ:SRNE) shares traded up 3.4% during most recent session.
+Sorrento Therpt Cmn (NASDAQ:SRNE) shares traded down -2.67% during most recent session.
 Wall Street analysts covering the stock are projecting that the stock will reach $25 within the next 52-weeks.
 The mean target projections are based on 2 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.